-Risks that cannot be quantified, such as legal risks, compliance risks, environmental and social (human rights) risks, funding risks, disaster risks and system risks, are managed in the same manner as measurable risks, with the status of the risks and other issues being reported to management based on the Risk Management Policy and Plan formulated by the executive officers responsible for managing those risks.
+Risks that cannot be easily quantified; such as legal risks, compliance risks, environmental and social (human rights) risks, funding risks, disaster risks, and system risks; are managed in the same manner as measurable risks, with the status of the risks and other issues being reported to management based on the Risk Management Policy and Plan.
+This Policy and Plan is formulated by the executive officers responsible for managing those risks.

-Risk Management System
+Risk Management Organization

 The risk management organization consists of the Risk Management Planning Department, the Risk Management Department, and the Controller Offices.
 The Risk Management Planning Department plans and establishes rules, systems and risk management policies, quantifies risk, and manages country risk.
 The Risk Management Department deliberates on business investment proposals and monitors businesses after investments have been made.
 In 2012, Sojitz established Controller Offices with risk management functions in its business organization.
 The Controller Offices are placed in business divisions, and by sharing information closely with the business divisions, they enable faster structuring of project proposals and sharing of risk management expertise on the front lines of business.

 Business investment proposals are deliberated on by the Finance & Investment Deliberation Council, which consists of a chairman and members appointed by the President.
 In order to visualize risks and facilitate deliberation, the council examines downside scenarios as well as expected scenarios, and decides whether or not Sojitz should invest in projects.
 More specifically, it assesses the feasibility of the overall business plan, including the cash flow plan, and sets internal rate of return (IRR) hurdles in order to select projects that can be expected to produce returns commensurate with the risks.
 Each corporate department deliberates on proposals in advance from its respective specialized viewpoint.